peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-24-sermon-maundy-thurs-Ps-116.md

 ## During the service

 * For this service, the Introit has been replaced by Ps 116.
-* Trina is reader
+* Trina is reader.
 * The altar is stripped at the end of the service.
-* Tell congregation to be seated before stripping of the altar
+* Tell congregation to be seated before stripping of the altar.

 ## Announcements

 * Good Friday service tomorrow night at 7.
 Easter sunrise 7 a.m., Easter breakfast 8 a.m., Easter main service 9:30 a.m., Easter egg hunt 11 a.m.
-* Please remain seated for all stanzas of all hymns
+* Please remain seated for all stanzas of all hymns.

 ## Old Testament [Ex 12:1‑14 ESV]